PhuongPham1234/phuong-p/essays/The Art of Smart Questions.md

 ```
-A: I need to rewrite Java "for" to "while" and "do"
+Q: I need to rewrite Java "for" to "while" and "do"

 i made a "for" a while a back ago now i need to change it to a "While" and change that to a "do", any help would be appriciated